ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

 The tags are also listed in https://github.com/varigit/variscite-bsp-platform/tags

-To specify a latest release/tag (up to date), the following is done:
+To specify a latest release/tag (up to date), the following should be issued:

     repo init -u https://github.com/varigit/variscite-bsp-platform.git -b refs/tags/thud-fslc-4.14.78-mx6ul-v1.1

-To understand how to setup the environment, please, do the following:
+To understand how to setup the environment, the following command should be issued:

     source setup-environment